Hedge fund stars profit in global debt crisis

 But some of the world's biggest hedge funds are making the right calls.

-Brevan Howard's $25 billion (15 billion pound) Master fund gained 2.2 percent in July, taking year-to-date gains to 4.7 percent, having taken bets on and off the table this year and opted for short-term positions.
+Brevan Howard's $25 billion Master fund gained 2.2 percent in July, taking year-to-date gains to 4.7 percent, having taken bets on and off the table this year and opted for short-term positions.

 "We've been tactically trading all year rather than taking advantage of any big themes," said one source close to the company.